sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 ### Step 2 - Existing skills will show no results

-Let's again repeat a previous lab request, but with another analysis.
-We will re-execute the step to verify content.
+Let's again repeat a previous lab request, but with another analysis. you will re-execute the step to verify content.

 ```http
 GET https://[your-service-name].search.windows.net/indexes/demoindex/docs?search=*&$select=blob_uri,organizations,languageCode,keyPhrases&api-version=2017-11-11-Preview